Find Affordable College Courses

 Providence, RI

-Brown University landed the #9 spot in the 2023 rankings for the best value master’s degree engineering programs.
-Located in the medium-sized city of Providence, Brown is a private not-for-profit school with a large student population.
+Brown University did quite well in this year’s ranking of the best places for engineering students to get a master’s degree.
+It came in at #9 on the list.
+Located in the medium-sized city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at Brown are $62,083 a year.

-Brown did well in our overall quality rankings, too.
-It placed #3 on our Best Engineering Master’s Degree Schools in the New England Region list.
+Brown not only placed well in our value ranking, but it is also #3 on our Best Engineering Master’s Degree Schools in the New England Region list.

 #10